gobeyondidentity/developer-docs/versioned_docs/version-v0/sdks/web/web-authenticator.md

 ### User Recovery

-You will need to implement a self-service recovery flow for users who no longer have access to their credential (lost/stolen device).
-We have provided some guidance on how we recommended creating a self service recovery flow with Beyond Identity's APIs.
+You will need to implement a user recovery flow for users who no longer have access to their credential (lost/stolen device).
+We have provided some guidance on how we recommend creating a user recovery flow with Beyond Identity's APIs.
 You can follow the [User Recovery Flow](../../integration-guides/user-recovery-flow.md) guide or take a look at the [Recover User](ref:recoveruser-1) endpoint.